-With the arrival of winter, I Belize it’s time to deposit myself somewhere where the weather is warm and the drinks taste better cold.
-Accordingly, with our wives still focused on work, my buddy Greg (a.k.a. the MOP) and I have planned a little ‘manventure’ in the country of Belize; formerly known as the British Honduras.
+With January clawing at Canada, I Belize it’s time to swap for a spot where the weather is warm and the drinks taste better cold.
+Consequently, with our wives still focused on work, my buddy Greg (a.k.a.
+MOP) is joining me for a little ‘manventure’ in the country of Belize; formerly known as the British Honduras.

-After four flights involving 24 hours of travel with only a few fragmented Z’s, we deplane in Belize City.
-Our first impression of the city is that it’s a rat’s nest, so we don’t waste any time in hiring a van for an 80 mile drive west towards the Guatemala border and the jungle town of San Ignacio.
-The lodging we’ve selected is located outside of town in a somewhat isolated village on the Mopan River called Bullet Tree Falls.
+After four flights, and exchanging 24 hours of our life for geographical distance, we deplane in Belize City where our impression of the city is that it’s a rat’s nest.
+We don’t waste any time in hiring a van for an 80 mile drive towards the Guatemala border and the jungle town of San Ignacio.
+The lodging we’ve selected is located outside of town in a somewhat isolated village called Bullet Tree Falls on the Mopan River.

 After paying the gruff Brit owner, we find ourselves suffering an acute case of premature elation.
-While neck-cradling a few beer we learn of his troubles; including robbers, fer-de-lance snakes, scorpions, a guy from a bar fight threatening to shoot him, a rotted deck courtesy of the rain-swollen river, a wife who has left him, Dengue Fever deaths in the area, plus the fact the place is now up for sale!
+Neck-cradling a few beer with him we learn of his troubled environs; including robbers, fer-de-lance snakes, scorpions, a guy from a bar fight threatening to shoot him, a rotted deck courtesy of the rain-swollen river, a wife who has left him, Dengue Fever deaths in the area, plus the fact the place is now up for sale!

 After hiking the Mayan ruins of Cahel Pech, we head back into town to book for tomorrow what looks like an exciting excursion to the cave of Actun Tunichil Muknal (ATM); the reason we’ve come all the way to San Ignacio.
 We’re informed there are only two requirements for those wishing to explore the cave: being physically fit and also mentally prepared for the tragedies that lie within.

 Greg and I, along with our guide Renan, drive from San Ignacio to the Tapir Mountain Nature Reserve, where we abandon the car, change clothes, lather on bug repellent, and wade across the river.
 Renan recounts a previous encounter on this trail when he almost took a death nap after being bitten by a deadly Fer de Lance.
-Not packing any anti-venom serum, our eyeballs are suddenly glued to the trail, and we’re sticking to him like a wet T-shirt to avoid any encore performance from such a worrisome viper!
+Not packing any anti-venom serum, our attention is suddenly riveted on the trail, and we’re sticking to him like a wet T-shirt to avoid any encore performance from such a worrisome viper!